 The Master of Graphic Design (MGD) moves students toward a deeper knowledge of graphic and experience design through purposeful, individually driven design practice.
 Inquiry into contemporary and emergent design issues prepares graduates for leadership positions in user experience and user interface design (UX/UI), with expertise in research, data visualization, digital typography, and artificial intelligence.
 Successful completion of the MGD results in a terminal degree, equivalent to the MFA, and qualifies graduates to teach at the university level or to pursue a PhD in Design.

-The MGD program is consistently recognized as one of the top NASAD accredited graduate graphic design programs in the country and one of the few with STEM Classification (CIP).
+The NC State Master of Graphic Design (MGD) is consistently recognized as one of the top NASAD accredited graduate graphic and experience design programs in the country and one of the few with STEM Classification (CIP).
 The faculty is nationally and internationally recognized (see Faculty at a Glance).
-Alumni are designers in leading professional offices around the world, faculty members in colleges and universities throughout the US and Canada, and doctoral students in PhD programs worldwide.
+Alumni are designers in enterprise-level software companies and leading design consultancies (such as IBM, RedHat, Lenovo, Adobe, IDEO, Fjord), as well as faculty members in colleges and universities (including University of Washington, Pratt Institute, Carnegie Mellon, University of Michigan).

 MGD II: Two-year Master of Graphic Design Program

 Have you earned a BFA or equivalent in graphic design and worked in visual communication, interaction design, or other related design fields?
 Or are you a practicing designer who wants to pursue a full-time faculty position?
 We created the MGD II program for you.